mhaugrud/msumcspy/_sources/SimplePythonData/ValuesandDataTypes.rst

 .. note::

-	When we show the value of a string using the ``print`` function, such as in the third example above, the quotes are no longer present.
+	When we show the value of a string using the ``print`` function, such as in the third example above, the quotes are not present in the output.
 The value of the string is the sequence of characters inside the quotes.
 The quotes are only necessary to help Python know what the value is.

 In the Python shell, it is not necessary to use the ``print`` function to see the values shown above.
 The shell evaluates the Python function and automatically prints the result.
 For example, consider the shell session shown below.
 When